-Submit a report including the results of the acoustical analysis and the construction specifications for review by the architect.
+Submit a report including the results of the acoustical analysis and treatment recommendations.

-Review meeting to present and discuss the results of the report, address questions, and consider design modifications.
+Review meeting to present and discuss the results of the report, address questions, and consider treatment modifications.

-Upon completion of construction, perform Field Sound Transmission Class/Noise Isolation Class (FSTC/NIC) testing, Noise Criteria (NC) testing, and Reverberation Time (RT60) testing to document the as-built acoustical environments of the new interior spaces and compare the results to the design criteria of the project.
+Upon completion of modifications or installations, perform Field Sound Transmission Class/Noise Isolation Class (FSTC/NIC) testing, Noise Criteria (NC) testing, and Reverberation Time (RT60) testing to document the as-built acoustical environments of the new interior spaces and compare the results to the design criteria of the project.

 Submit a final report of the final measured acoustical values and a comparison with the project design criteria to validate the acoustical performance of the facility.